Aeon slashes profit estimates on slow cost cuts, tough competition

-TOKYO Japanese retail giant Aeon Co (8267.T) sliced close to a fifth off profit estimates for its latest business year, saying efforts to cut costs at its core general goods stores fell short of target and tough competition bit into its supermarket sales.
+TOKYO, March 14 Japanese retail giant Aeon Co sliced close to a fifth off profit estimates for its latest business year, saying efforts to cut costs at its core general goods stores fell short of target and tough competition bit into its supermarket sales.

 Plans to improve its cost structure in the general goods trade in the traditionally profitable fourth quarter were undermined by weak sales of winter clothes, Aeon said.
 Efforts to shore up supermarket sales were also not enough to offset fierce competition, it said.